Ouxsoft/LHTML/README.md

 The present of these elements allows internal stakeholders to communicate design.
 Elements and arguments can be passed from front end developers to backend end developers

 ### Processor Standards
-LHTML5 is a modular language for emergent purposes.
+LHTML is a modular language for emergent purposes.
 The processor defines how to use the document language to build dynamic HTML5.
 A document is past into a processor (also referred to as "program", "interpreter", "parser", etc.) that is responsible for building the HTML5.
 This standard focuses primarily on how configured elements and attributes serve as instructions to instantiate modules, perform coordinated logical functions, and replace themselves with rendered content.

 How a document is process is determined by both the builder, modules, and configuration.

 #### Builders
-The same LHTML5 document may be built in different ways depending on the specified builder.
+The same LHTML document may be built in different ways depending on the specified builder.
 The builders may handle configurations differently.
 A processor may feature multiple builders, e.g.
 + A WYSIWYG builder;
 + A search engine index builder;
 + A web browser builder.

-When an LHTML5 document is built for the site visitor it SHOULD adhere to HTML5 standards without exception.
+When an LHTML document is built for the site visitor it SHOULD adhere to HTML5 standards without exception.

 #### Configuration
 The configuration contains the project's settings that are passed to one of the processor's builders.
 The configurations are stored in a config, which is often a stand-alone file.